Mazda RX-7: North American market

 In 1994, the interior received a small update to include a passenger-side air bag, and a PEG (popular equipment group) package was offered.
 The PEG package featured leather seats, a rear cargo cover and a power steel sunroof.
 It did not include the fog lights or Bose stereo of the touring package.
+An automatic transmission was not available with the PEG.

 In 1995, the Touring package was replaced by the PEP (popular equipment package).
-The PEP package contained a rear wing, leather seats, sunroof and fog lights, but didn't have the Bose Stereo nor the rear window wiper.
-An estimated 500 RX7s were produced for the 1995 model year.
-This would be the final year of RX7 production for North America.
+The PEP included a rear wing, leather seats, sunroof and fog lights, but did not have the Bose Stereo nor the rear window wiper.
+An estimated 500 RX-7s were produced for the 1995 model year.
+This would be the final year of RX-7 production for North America, as it was discontinued due to slow sales.